shiveshsingh98/Scenario-Based-Triggers/src/Triggers/README.md

 28. **Account Contact Phone Sync**
 	-Suppose you are a sales manager for a company that sells products to other businesses.
 Your team uses Salesforce to manage customer accounts and   contacts, and you want to ensure that all contacts associated with a particular account have the same phone number as the account.

+29. **Task creation on Opportunity Amount > 10000**
+	-Write an Apex trigger on the Opportunity object that performs two different actions based on whether the record is inserted or updated.
+When a new Opportunity is inserted with an Amount greater than 10,000, the trigger should automatically create a Task with the subject “Follow up on new high-value opportunity,” priority set to High, status as Not Started, and the due date set to tomorrow.
+Additionally, when an existing Opportunity is updated and the Amount field is changed to a value greater than 10,000, another Task should be created with the subject “Re-check updated high-value opportunity,” along with the same values for priority, status, and due date.